tomexiskandar/bintang/README.rst

 Write Bintang table to an Excel file.

 | path: an excel file path to write to.
-| index: write row index if it set True.
+| index: write row index if it sets True.

 .. code:: python